Watch strap: NATO straps

 NATO watch straps, also known as "NATO Straps" or "G10 straps", were developed by the UK Ministry of Defence (MoD) for wartime usage (DefStan 66-47 Issue 2 states the colour of the 20 mm wide nylon ribbon shall be to BS 4800 card number 3, reference 18B25, colour "Admiralty Grey").
 It is a one-piece strap fed through the spring bars of the watch case, then slid into the appropriate notch and folded back to secure the excess strap and prevent it from sticking out of the main watch strap portion.

 Royal Observer Corps tie with matching NATO strap on Sector clock themed wrist watch.

 As the style gained popularity following its introduction in 1973, military personnel began to customize their watch straps, incorporating the colours of their regimental ties and/or stable belts, creating the colourful striped patterns NATO straps are known for.

 The Zulu watch strap is a NATO watch strap adaptation using a thicker weave of fabric and more substantial metal hardware employing rounded loops and an oval-shaped buckle and both are typically made of nylon.

-MN (Marine Nationale) straps are made from elastic and comes with an adjustable buckle.
+MN (Marine Nationale) straps are made from elastic and come with an adjustable buckle.
 They were originally intended for dive watches as they were designed to be easily removed from the wrist of a wetsuit.

 Perlon straps, Marine Nationale straps, Zulu straps, and NATO straps go completely around the wrist, including behind the case.

 Other wrist strap styles allow the back of the watch case to directly contact the skin.